 The Knoxville community gathered together to shop for repurposed clothing on Saturday at the Central Collective.

-Bare.Thread hosted a pop-up shop that offered gently used apparel under $15 and shoes ranging between $15 and $30.
+Bare.Thread hosted a pop-up shop that offered gently-used fashion and apparel under $15 and shoes ranging between $15 and $30.
 The event provided free, homemade refreshments and sold handmade, organic lip balms.

 “I am very impressed by the large selection of high quality clothing here.
 There is actually a lot more items than I expected to see,” UT junior Julia Nabin said.